Gelatin Trick For Weight Loss

 • Gelatin is derived from collagen, a natural protein found in connective tissues and bones.

-• When dissolved in hot water, it forms a gel that slows down digestion and may help suppress hunger.
+• When dissolved in water, it forms a gel that slows down digestion and may help suppress hunger.

 • It contains amino acids like glycine and proline, known to support gut health and joint function.
+This is also why in Dr Oz pink gelatin recipe cranberry juice is added.
+The combination of gelatin’s amino acids with antioxidant-rich juice creates a more complete wellness snack.

 • Being a protein based food, gelatin can slightly increase thermogenesis (calorie burn) and promote satiety.